francisco-ricardo/pcnex_tcc/README.md

 - Preserve and document the original Jess-based implementation of the expert system.
 - Facilitate the transition to a more modern implementation using CLIPS.
 - Provide a comprehensive resource for understanding and developing expert systems for public competition notices.

-Explore the original work and join us as we continue to advance and modernize this project with the power of AI and expert systems!

 ## Links